dallasfoley/progress-tracker-frontend/README.md

 There exists so many layers of caching in React and Next.js alone for both frontend and backend caching without even reaching for Tanstack Query (formerly React Query), SWR, browser caching headers, Redis/Upstash etc, so the built-in caching mechanisms are plenty useful.

 1. React Fetch Memoization (Server-Side).
-Across the span of a render, React overides the fetch API to memoize fetch requests where React will check if that fetch call with the same url and options has already been made during that render and use the cached result instead if it exists.
+Across the span of a render, React overrides the fetch API to memoize fetch requests where React will check if that fetch call with the same url and options has already been made during that render and use the cached result instead if it exists.
 All fetch request memoizations are invalidated after the render completes.
 React does this automatically for us.

 2. React cache function (Server-Side)
    Same sort of per-render memorization, but can wrap non-fetch functions.
-Not used here but would've used if I was using my database directly through Next.js instead of using Next.js as an API proxy for a separate backend.
+Not used here, but would've used if I was querying my database directly through Next.js instead of using Next.js as an API proxy for a separate backend.

 3. Next.js Data Cache (Server-Side)
   Next.js then overrides the fetch function further to cache results persistently across renders, requests and even deployments, with different strategies for revalidation (time-based or tag-based revalidation).
 We use this to cache our more expensive fetch requests to our backend and revalidate through tabs when necessary.

 4. Next.js Unstable Cache (Server-Side)
    Similar to the relationship between Request Memoization and the cache function.
-Next's unstable cache can wrap functions that don't rely on the fetch function and can cache it in the Data Cache.
+Next's unstable cache can wrap functions that don't rely on the fetch function and can cache their responses persistently in the Data Cache.

 5. Next.js Full Route Cache (Server-Side)
    This is what allows for prerendering/static rendering.
 Next.js caches the RSC Payload of your static routes, layouts and loading files and allows them to be served to the client instantly.
 With PPR, we can cache certain layouts and components for dynamic routes.